 Mr. Savikataaq: Thank you, Mr. Speaker.
 As I live in Arviat and I'm attuned to what goes on in the community, the vacant positions are the regional manager, the wildlife deterrent specialist, and the environmental protection officer.
 I look forward to hearing the updates on what stage of the process they are in.

-However, can the minister commit to myself, the House, and to Arviarmiut that these positions will be advertised in Arviat and will not be temporarily moved anywere; that these positions will be staying in Arviat?
+Can the minister commit to me, the House, and to Arviarmiut that these positions will be advertised in Arviat and will not be temporarily moved anywhere and that these positions will be staying in Arviat?
 Thank you, Mr. Speaker.
+Speaker: Minister of Environment, Mr. Qavvik.